 There are three indicators to monitor PSIs: PSI case closure rate, SAC 1 incident reported within 24 hours rate, and PSI case closure within 60 working days rate.
 The data for these indicators should be collected from the PSI registers that are completed monthly.
-The calculation of the indicators is set out in Table 3
+The calculation of the indicators is set out in Table 3.

-Indicator name Calculation of indicator

-Γ Patient safety incident Total number of PSI case closed in the reporting X 100

-case closure rate month

-Total number of PSI cases reported in the reporting month Severity assessment Total number of SAC 1 incidents that reported within code (SAC) 1 incident 24 hours in the reporting month X 100 reported within in 24 Total number of SAC 1 incidents in the reporting X 100 hours rate month Patient safety incident Total number of PSI cases closed within 60 days in Patient safety incident case closure within 60 Total number of PSI cases closed within 60 days in the reporting month X 100 · X 100
+Indicator name Calculation of indicator Patient safety incident Total number of PSI case closed in the reporting month X 100 case closure rate Total number of PSI cases reported in the reporting month X 100 Severity assessment Total number of SAC 1 incidents that reported within 24 hours code (SAC) 1 incident in the reporting month X 100 reported within in 24 Total number of SAC 1 incidents in the reporting month X 100 hours rate Patient safety incident ent safety incident Total number of PSI cases closed within 60 working days in the reporting case closure within 60 month X 100 working days rate Total number of PSI cases closed in the reporting month